shivansh-kaushal/Query-Bot/README.md

 Title: ChatBot impersonating 3 different personas built using flask and OpenAI

 Desciption:
 This project uses the OpenAI chat model API to communicate with humans.
 This project uses zero-shot prompting.
 The model has been explained to work like a particular personality based on the nature of the question asked.
-I have used 2 API calls: The first one to classify the question into a particular personality and the second one to to follow the behaviour and answer the actual query in the classified way and the category that model has classsified is also mentioned in the response.
-The model can only take in 4000 characters and prompt injections have also been taken care of using prompting.
-The project uses flask for building the interface.
-The interface looks something like this:
+The simple interface shows a message "Select who you want to chat with", which selects one of the traits and the model behaves in that particular way.
+The model gets the whole history of the previous chat and so it can maintain the context upto a point.
+You can also clear the history by clicking at the "New chat" button which clears the previous history and a new file stores the new chat history.
+You can also check the history of the chats in the files names history followed by the number of the file.

 Usage:
 This project can be directly used in command line interface(CLI) with the following command: